 - 6.7 Positions maintained in the House Account and Market Maker Account are margined on a net basis.
-Client positions maintained in an Omnibus Client Account are margined on a gross basis while those maintained in Individual Client Accounts are margined on a net basis.
-Only positions owned by the same client are eligible to be maintained in an Individual Client Account. - 6.8 Margin netting is currently provided for positions in products with the same underlying instruments in net margined Clearing Accounts.
+Client positions maintained in an Omnibus Client Account are margined on a gross basis while those maintained in Individual Client Accounts25 are margined on a net basis.
+Only positions owned by the same client are eligible to be maintained in an Individual Client Account. - 6.8 Margin netting is currently provided for positions in products with the same or specified products with different underlying instruments in net margined Clearing Accounts.